 cameras, and heater banks to manipulate the islands.
 The Data Acquisition

 and Control Unit (DACU) will control the experiment via ISS OASIS laptop

 OASIS Experiment Module (Pro-E Solid Model)

 The OASIS Experiment Module above details two views of the assembly.
 On the right, the MSG GN2 (Gaseous Nitrogen) line is shown at the lower left of the assembly.
 The air jets, illuminating white light LED panels, and bubble chamber are shown with the external housing semi-transparent for clarity.
 In the assembly on the right hand side, a closer view of the bubble chamber shows the injector and macro view camera.

-Co-Investigators: Prof. Joe Maclennan, Prof. Matt Glaser, University of Colorado
+Co-Investigators: Prof. Joe Maclennan, Prof. Matt Glaser, University of Colorado, USA

 Contacts at NASA Glenn Research Center

 Engineering Team: ZIN Technologies, Inc.